Unless you’re using a syringe filled with syrup, you’ve never really fed or watered your plants.

 What is in your soil?

 The 17 primary plant nutrients are called macronutrients.
 Plants use the inorganic form of these mineral elements (read molecule-sized rocks).
 The only way to really know what is in your soil is with a soil test from a reputable local lab.
 By local, I mean on whichever side of the Rocky Mountains you reside ~ the tests used are different for each region.
-The Olson test is better for the west coast, while the Brays test is better on east coast.
+The Olson test is better for the West Coast, while the Brays test is better on East Coast.
 Now, when your results arrive, you may be little confused by the information.
 That’s to be expected.
 Most of us do not read lab results on a regular basis.
-Here in the Bay Area, we tend to have clay soil that is highly prone to compaction.
+Here in San Jose, California, we tend to have clay soil that is highly prone to compaction.
 Aeration is frequently needed.
-Clay soil tends to contain plenty of most of the necessary minerals, and too much salt and phosphorous.
-Iron and nitrogen deficiencies are common in the Bay Area.
+Clay soil tends to contain plenty of most of the necessary minerals, and too much salt and phosphorus.
+Iron and nitrogen deficiencies are common around here.
 Other areas and soil types have other strengths and weaknesses.
 Your soil test results should include percentage ratings for each of the major plant nutrients.
 It may also tell you how much organic matter is in your soil.

 Organic matter in soil

 Organic matter is critical to soil health, and it can range from 1 - 8%.
 As living things die and begin to breakdown, they add nutrients and improve soil structure.
 They also alter the electrical charge of soil.
 Quick chemistry review: molecules can be stable, with no charge, positively charged cations (cat-ions), or negatively charged anions (an-ions).
 Calcium, potassium, and many other plant nutrients are cations, while organic matter tends to be anions.
 Plants need both.
 Ensuring that there is enough organic matter in the soil also improves porosity, aeration, and biological activity.